xprt64/mongolina-js/Readme.md

 npm install mongolina --save
 ```

-## The events appender
+## The Events Appender

-It permits safely appending the events to an event stream (which corresponds to the tuple: aggregate ID x aggregate Type).
+It permits safely appending the events to an event stream (which corresponds to the tuple: (aggregate ID, aggregate Type)).
-It uses optimistic locking to protect to concurrent access (it uses a `version` property); if concurrent access is detected, the Promise is rejected.
+It uses optimistic locking to protect to concurrent access (it uses a `version` property);
+if concurrent access is detected, the Promise is rejected.
+The client code could retry the operation.

-All the events are appended **atomically** as a MongoDB document, in this way no transactions are used.
+All the events are appended **atomically** as a MongoDB document, in this way no transactions are used which helps building a scalable system.

-Events are totally ordered using the [MongoDB Timestamps](https://www.mongodb.com/presentations/implementation-of-cluster-wide-causal-consistency-in-mongodb), which are unique and ever increasing per event store instance.
+Events are totally ordered using the [MongoDB Timestamps](https://www.mongodb.com/presentations/implementation-of-cluster-wide-causal-consistency-in-mongodb),
+which are unique and ever-increasing per Event Store instance.

-An example is below:
+An example is given below:

 ```javascript
 const connectToEventStore = require('mongolina').connectToEventStoreAsAppender;